Updated December 2022

 But if you are running into a wall about what to get for the diesel-loving individual in your life, this post is for you.

 Granted, it’s possible the longtime mechanic in your life already has everything they need.
-But we’ve scoured the far corners of the internet to put together a list of goodies that almost any diesel mechanic will appreciate.
+But we scoured the far corners of the internet (and bugged some of our colleagues on Slack!) to put together a list of goodies that almost any diesel mechanic will appreciate.

 If your tech is going to be kicking tires (or doing anything around heavy machinery), protect their toes with these.